NRT — Nauru Time

 When does NRT change?

-NRT does not change during the year because Nauru does not observe daylight saving time.
-In 2026, there are no DST start dates, no DST end dates, and no clock adjustments, so recurring events tied to NRT remain stable on the Nauru side all year.
+NRT does not change during the year.
+It does not observe daylight saving time, so there are no transition dates, no clock adjustments, and no alternate seasonal version to account for.